-Double French doors open from the open living and kitchen area into the courtyard, while a bedroom and bathroom comes with an additional, unique feature: a fully custom sauna for the ful family to use.
+Double French doors open from the open living and kitchen area into the courtyard, while a bedroom and full bathroom comes with an additional, unique feature: a fully custom sauna for the whole family to use.

 Cottage works with homeowners like this Castro Valley couple to meet your specific ADU needs with a custom, stick-built ADU tailored to you.
-There are many use cases for ADUs as the above examples have shown, and Cottage is here to walk you through the best Accessory Dwelling Unit for you.
+No matter your use case, Cottage is here to walk you through the best Accessory Dwelling Unit for you.

 Rental Income ADU

-Property investors across the Bay Area have begun to see the lucrative potential of ADU construction across the region.
+Property investors have begun to see the lucrative potential of ADU construction.
 With high rental potential in many municipalities and the prospect of a start-to-finish ADU construction process, Cottage has worked with property investors to help add to California's housing stock as well as their investment portfolios.